- Live Rates

 For loans originating prior to June, 2013, FHA allows you to drop MI once the loan balance reaches 78% of the original purchase price of the property.
 If your rate is 3.5%, you’ll reach that balance in slightly less than 10 years.

 You can drop the insurance as early as 60 months (5 years), however, by reducing your loan balance to 78%.
 This would mean coming up with cash.
 How much?
 If you paid $400,000 for your home and made a 3.5% down payment, you’d have to reduce the balance to $306,000.
 If you’ve had your loan for 3 years, your balance would be $369,000.
 That means coming up with more than $60,000 cash.

 If you don’t have an extra 60 grand lying around, there may still be hope.
 Since your home is probably worth quite a bit more than when you bought it, you should consider getting a Home Equity Line Of Credit (HELOC) to generate cash.
 You would be able to drop the $400 a month MI payment but have a small payment on the HELOC—probably around $200 a month or less.

-If you got your loan after June, 2013, you may still be able to get rid of your MI—but you would do so by refinancing into a conventional mortgage and have a loan-to-value (LTV) ratio of at least 80% or more.
+If you got your loan after June, 2013, you will have to refinance into a conventional mortgage and have a loan-to-value (LTV) ratio of at least 80% or more.
 You may discover that the rate on a new conventional loan is a bit higher than what you have now, but without the costly burden of mortgage insurance.

 Remember all those documents you signed when you bought your home?
 Dig them out and find the closing statement.
 This will tell you what you paid for your home and the date you closed escrow.
 If you closed escrow before June 2013, go to the next step.